Al-Sarafand: Mosque restoration

 In 1999, the 'Aqsa Society for the Preservation of Islamic Holy Sites decided to restore al-Sarafand’s mosque.
 In May 2000, while restoration was on the verge of completion, the mosque was destroyed overnight by a bulldozer.
 The perpetrator was never identified.
 The activists covered the ruins by a large tent and maintained a vigil at the site.
 Removal of the tent was negotiated with the Israeli authorities.
 It was agreed that the site would be fenced to protect it, but that did not happen and the activists built a more permanent structure.
 The latter was demolished by the police in March 2002, but the ruined mosque continues to be used for Friday prayers.
 According to the Or Commission report, Israeli authorities did not grant a license for rebuilding the mosque after the demolition; a decision that contributed to the souring of relations between local Muslim residents and the authorities.
 The Or Commission report also claims that activities by Islamic organizations such as the aforementioned society may be using religious pretenses to further political aims.
 The commission describes such actions as a factor in 'inflaming' the Muslim population in Israel against the authorities, and cites the Sarafand mosque episode, with Muslims' attempts to restore the mosque and Jewish attempts to stop them, as an example of the 'shifting of dynamics' of the relationship between Muslims and the Israeli authorities.

+Ilan Pappe

+The Israeli new historian Ilan Pappe has a different story of the events.
+He writes:"The mosque was a hundred years old when the Israeli government gave the go-ahead to have it bull-dozed on 25 july 2000 ignoring a petition addressed to the then prime minister Ehud Barak, beseeching him not to authorise this official act of vandalism."